-Retail leases are drastically shorter than they once were — down to an average of five years, versus as long as 20 in the 1990s.
-CBRE predicts that the temporary will become the permanent state of things.
+Retail leases are drastically shorter than once — down to an average of five years versus as long as 20 in the 1990s.
+CBRE predicted that the temporary will become the permanent state of things.

-Many online-only retailers are losing money because people send so much stuff back.
+Many online-only retailers lose money because people send so much stuff back.

-Brick and mortar stores need to look at blending various online and in-store experiences to be where their shoppers are.
+Brick-and-mortar stores must blend various online and in-store experiences to be where their shoppers are.

-As Jamie Nordstrom said recently, “I want to shop on my phone, but I want to try on in the store.
+As Jamie Nordstrom said in The Cut, “I want to shop on my phone, but I want to try on in the store.
 It’ll be in the dressing room waiting for me, in and out in five minutes.
 And then how about having your purchase delivered to your home or hotel?
 You don’t have to leave with a shopping bag,” he says.

 While Amazon excels at leading you to things you already know you want, many shoppers have discovered it is actually less convenient to shop online and sort through page after page of similar items.

-While a lot of new boutiques boast “community rooms” and several of those owners are proclaiming that they don’t care if people buy their goods, it isn't about selling, it's about people coming together, let’s not forget, the definition of retail is the sale of goods to the public.
+While many new boutiques boast “community rooms,” and several of those owners proclaim that they don’t care if people buy their goods, it isn't about selling.
+It's about people coming together.
+Let’s not forget the definition of retail is the sale of goods to the public.